Lumi-supercomputer/LUMI-SoftwareStack/easybuild/easyconfigs/g/git/README.md

   * Straightforward port of the 2.37.0 EasyConfig file.

 ### git 2.40.0 for 22.12/23.03

-  * Straightforward port of the 2.40.0 EasyConfig file.
+  * Straightforward port of the 2.37.2 EasyConfig file.

   * Decided to not yet include git-lfs in the module itself as the latter is still installed from binaries and needs some additional treatment in `postinstallcmds`.

+### git 2.42.1 for 23.09

+  * Straightforward port of the 2.40.0 EasyConfig.

+### git 2.43 for 23.12

+  * Straightforward port of the 2.42.1 EasyConfig.